Dylan Walsh

 Dylan Walsh (born Charles Hunter Walsh; November 17, 1963) is an American actor.
-He is best known for his roles as Dr. Sean McNamara on the FX television series Nip/Tuck, Al Burns on Unforgettable, and Sam Lane on Superman & Lois.
+He is best known for his roles as Dr. Sean McNamara on the FX television series Nip/Tuck, Al Burns on Unforgettable, Sam Lane on Superman & Lois, and David Hollander on Heated Rivalry.

 Early life

 Walsh was born Charles Hunter Walsh in Los Angeles, California.
 His maternal grandfather, Frank P. Haven, was a managing editor of the Los Angeles Times.
 His parents worked for the Foreign Service—they met in Ethiopia.
 As a result, Walsh lived in Kenya, India, Pakistan, and Indonesia as a child.
 His family returned to the United States when he was ten years old and settled in Virginia, where Walsh began acting in high school.
 He graduated from the University of Virginia in 1986 with a degree in English.
 After graduating from college, Walsh moved to New York City to act professionally.
 Per Julia Roberts, she met Dylan who was working as a waiter at Empire Diner in New York and she introduced him to her manager, Robert McGowan, who signed Dylan.